Lab Test

 • Urine specimens for culture.

-• See ICNG/ICGC (GET EPIC CODES) for Molecular methods available.
+• Molecular methods available.

 • Specimens submitted using any transport swab other than Charcoal Amies or the ESwab transport system received greater than 2 hours after the time of collection.